Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/README.md

 Create a  **functional prototype**  of an ADAS or AD feature that:
 -   Uses SDV Lab framework, but you are free to choose any other Eclipse or Open-source solution.
 -   Demonstrates innovation, usability, and integration.
--   Runs and test it in the simulated environment.
+-   Runs and tests in the simulated environment.
--   Deploy and automated your application by using Ankaios.
+-   Gets deployed and automated by using Ankaios.

 ### 💡 Inspiration: ADAS & AD Feature Ideas